syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/tool-tip.md

 ## Customization

-The `fill` and `border` properties are used to customize the background color and border of the tooltip respectively.
+The `fill` and `border` properties are used to customize the background color and border of the tooltip, respectively.
 The `textStyle` property in the tooltip is used to customize the font of the tooltip text.
-The `highlightColor` property can be used to change the color of the data point when hovering.
+Additionally, the `highlightColor` property can be used to change the color of the data point when hovering.

 {% if page.publishingplatform == "typescript" %}